FrankBau/Python-Sensirion-SPS30/README.md

 Use with USB serial adapter (/dev/ttyUSB0)
 ==

 This is recommended as it leaves the serial port on the Raspi header for serial login.
 Just connect the USB-serial adapter to the sensor and the USB Port of the Raspi.
-A new serila device /dev/ttyUSB0 should be present.
+A new serial device `/dev/ttyUSB0` should be present.
 As the serial communication with the sensor uses a dedicated protocol, the easiest way to test the sensor from the command line are the .py scripts:

-Clone the repo into folder /home/pi/Python-Sensirion-SPS30/ by
+Clone the repo into folder `/home/pi/Python-Sensirion-SPS30/` by
 ```
 pi@raspberrypi:~ $ cd ~
 pi@raspberrypi:~ $ git clone https://github.com/FrankBau/Python-Sensirion-SPS30.git